TabbycatDebate/tabbycat/docs/features/draw-generation.rst

 .. rst-class:: spaced-list

 - **Pull-up methods:** Take a team from the next bracket down, and add them to the odd bracket to form an even bracket.
-You can choose to pull up the top team from the next bracket, or the bottom team, or a randomly chosen team.
+You can choose to pull up the top team from the next bracket, or the bottom team, or the middle team, or a randomly chosen team.
+(If you pull up the middle team, and the bracket has an even number of teams, then it will choose randomly from the two middle teams.)

 - **Intermediate bubbles:** Take the bottom team from the odd bracket and match them against the top team from the next bracket.
 An intermediate bubble always has two teams.